-Sometimes 2 specialists work together during this procedure, one doing the injection and the other does the ultrasound.
+Sometimes 2 specialists work together during this procedure, one doing the injection while the other handles the ultrasound wand.
 This time one doctor did both.
 So he had the ultrasound wand in one hand, and used the other hand to insert the needle into the skin of my armpit, near the left edge.
 I only felt a bit of a pinch when the needle went it.
 Then he moved the ultrasound wand around, to get the needle into the image on the screen.

 From that point, it’s kind of like a treasure hunt.
 The specialist goes looking for different nerves, watching the needle and images on the monitor of the ultrasound machine.
 And avoiding parts of the body that shouldn’t be hit – or nicked – by the needle.
 The doctors don’t want to cause any internal bleeding, so they have to thread the needle around ‘obstacles’ in the body; like arteries or veins.

 The nerves that my specialists looked for in this procedure are the ones that go down the arm; the median, ulnar, and radial nerves.
 The radial nerve is, more or less, for the left side of the hand when it’s facing palm down (the thumb side).
 The ulnar nerve is for the right side of the hand, The medial nerve is for the tips of the index and middle fingers (and a bit of the tip of the thumb).